 “I wasn't really thinking of the sexual aspect of it," King later explained of his intentions in writing the controversial scene.
 "The sexual act connected childhood and adulthood ...
 Times have changed since I wrote that scene and there is now more sensitivity to those issues."

 King has been sober for over three decades now, but in his youth he suffered from addiction to drugs and alcohol.
 His prolific writing career did not halt during this time; he simply continued writing under the influence.
 “I was a heavy [cocaine] user from 1978 until 1986, something like that,” King told Rolling Stone.
-According to King, The Tommyknockers—which he published after It—was the last novel he wrote before cleaning up.
+According to King, The Tommyknockers—which he published after It—was the last novel he wrote before becoming sober.

 It is set in the fictional town of Derry, Maine.
 According to King, it’s a stand-in for the real town of Bangor, Maine, where he has lived since 1979.
 King and his wife were debating between moving to Portland or Bangor; King was in favor of Bangor because he considered Portland “a yuppie town” and that Bangor was “a hard-ass working class town ... and I thought that the story, the big story, I wanted to write, was here … all my thoughts on monsters and the children’s tale Three Billy Goats Gruff."